rndinfosecguy/Scavenger/README.md

 [bot in action](https://twitter.com/leak_scavenger)

 ## Intro
-Just the code of my OSINT bot searching for credentials on Pastebin.
+Just the code of my OSINT bot searching for credentials on different paste sites.

 Keep in mind:
 1. This bot is not beautiful.
 I wrote it quick and dirty and do not care about code conventions or other shit...
 I will never care about those things.